Abdullah0Dev/imageGenius/README.md

 ## <a name="introduction">🤖 Introduction</a>
 Welcome to ImageGenius!
 This AI-powered app generates stunning images based on user inputs.
-Built with React Native, Node.js, and MongoDB, and powered by the OpenAI API, ImageGenius ensures high performance, scalability, and creativity.
+Built with React Native, Node.js, and MongoDB, and powered by the Replicate API, ImageGenius ensures high performance, scalability, and creativity.

 ## <a name="tech-stack">⚙️ Tech Stack</a>
 - **React Native**